 This plan may be modified or amended by the Senior Resident Superior Court Judge by subsequent modification orders.
-Suggested changes or amendments may be addressed to the Senior Resident Superior Court Judge of the 19C Judicial District.
+Suggested changes or amendments may be addressed to the Senior Resident Superior Court Judge of the 27th Judicial District.
+Until the effective of date of modification, current versions of this plan shall control.

-Adopted this the 26th day of April, 2006.
+Adopted this the 30 day of December, 2024, to be effective January 1, 2025.